Bitola: Culture

-In the last few years, the art exhibition "Small Monmartre of Bitola" that is organized by the art studio "Kiril and Metodij" has turned into a successful children's art festival.
+In the last few years, the art exhibition "Small Montmartre of Bitola" that is organized by the art studio "Kiril and Metodij" has turned into a successful children's art festival.
 Children from all over the world come to create art, making a number of highly valued art pieces that are presented in the country and around the world.
-"Small Monmartre of Bitola" has won numerous awards and nominations.
+"Small Montmartre of Bitola" has won numerous awards and nominations.